barberboy/node-js-workshop/README.md

 <http://c9.io/barberboy/node-js-workshop> and the application URL is
 <https://node-js-workshop-c9-barberboy.c9.io>.

+The completed code is also available on Github at
+<https://github.com/barberboy/node-js-workshop>.
+You are welcome to file
+[issues](https://github.com/barberboy/node-js-workshop/issues) for bugs that you find!

 # node-workshop

 A beginner-level intro to node.js.
 For presentation slides, check out the gh-pages branch.